 The president shall be the presiding officer of the Faculty Senate, the executive committee, and the leadership council.
 The presiding officer shall only vote in case of a tie.

-The president-elect shall represent the senate on the President’s Commission on Multicultural Affairs (PCMA) and perform the duties of the president in the president's absence and shall automatically succeed to the presidency at the annual organization meeting or earlier, should that office be vacated.
+The president-elect shall perform the duties of the president in the president's absence and shall automatically succeed to the presidency at the annual organization meeting or earlier, should that office be vacated.

 The secretary of the senate shall: